Bear River Massacre: Shoshone battle preparations

-It is apparent that the Shoshone chiefs were far from ignorant of the potential for conflict with Col. Connor's soldiers, and some minor preparations were made simultaneously.
-Most of this involved mainly gathering foodstuffs from surrounding Mormon settlements in a fashion similar to the incident listed above with the residents of Richmond, Utah.

 Most of the firearms that the Shoshone had at the time of the attack had been captured in minor skirmishes, traded from fur trappers, white settlers, and other Native American tribal groups, or simply antiques that had been handed down from one generation to another over the years.
 Their weapons were not as standardized or as well built as the guns issued by the Union Army to the soldiers of the California Volunteers.

 Bear Hunter and the other Shoshone chiefs did, however, make some defensive arrangements around their encampment, in addition to simply selecting a generally defensible position in the first place.
 Willow branches had been woven into makeshift screens, hiding the position and numbers of Shoshone.
 They also dug a series of "rifle pits" along the eastern bank of Beaver Creek and the Bear River.

 At the same time the arrest warrant was issued by Justice Kinney, Chief Sagwitch (named in the warrant) was in Salt Lake City trying to negotiate peace on behalf of the Northwestern Shoshone.
 A correspondent for the Sacramento Union reported, "The Prophet (Brigham Young) had told Sagwitch the Mormon people had suffered enough from the Shoshoni of Cache Valley and that if more blood were spilled, the Mormons might just "pitch in" and help the troops."

 While it appears as though the deception by Connor to hide the numbers of his soldiers involved in the confrontation was successful, the Shoshone were not even then anticipating a direct military engagement with these soldiers.
 Instead, they were preparing for a negotiated settlement where the chiefs would be able to talk with officers of the U.S. Army and try to come to an understanding.

 Massacre

 Major McGarry and the first cavalry units of the 2nd Regiment California Volunteer Cavalry arrived at the massacre scene at 6:00 am, just as dawn broke over the mountains.
 Due to the weather conditions and deep snow, it took time for Connor to organize his soldiers into a battle line.
 The artillery never arrived as they got caught in a snow drift 6 miles from the Shoshone encampment.
+Connor or his subordinate Major Edward McGarry was reported to have commanded "Kill everything—nits make lice."